TouchDesigner/CustomOperatorSamples/README.md

 ### Referencing openCV libraries

 _Some projects make use of various openCV modules.
 Which openCV release is required depends on the version used by the creator.
 Since TouchDesigner 2020.40k openCV 4.5’s libraries are included in the TouchDesigner Installfolder at Samples\CPlusPlus\3rdParty_.
 The solutions using openCV require an environmental variable called **TOUCHDESIGNER_3RDPARTY_TOOLS_PATH** which should point to the before mentioned _3rdParty_ path.
-Before building, add this variable via windows' _System Properties_ dialog.
+Before building, add this variable via Windows' _System Properties_ dialog.

 ![alt_text](images/image10.png "system variabes")

 #### Using external openCV libraries

+If you want to use a different openCV version, you can follow these instructions.
+If you additionally need CUDA support, follow instructions [below](#Compiling openCV with CUDA support) to compile openCV with CUDA support.

 *   Download the precompiled version of the openCV windows libraries from here: [https://github.com/opencv/opencv/releases](https://github.com/opencv/opencv/releases) - there are self extracting archives available
 *   Extract to a location on your computer